-1. Simple Interview Evaluation Form
+Simple Interview Evaluation Form

-Because these templates are editable, you can modify each to suit your particular needs by changing the text in the categories, modifying the rating scale, or adding your own logo.
+Because these templates are editable, you can modify each to suit your particular needs by changing the text in the categories, modifying the rating scale, or adding your logo.

-- Simple Interview Evaluation Form PDF
+Complex Interview Evaluation Form

-Training Interviewers to Use this Form
+Training Interviewers to Use Interview Evaluation Forms

-We’ve tried to keep it simple, with 10 questions, room to jot a reminder note about each rating, and a simple 3-point rating scale for interviewers to choose from.
+Our free interview evaluation forms are straightforward, containing 10-20 questions, room to make reminder notes about each rating, and a three-point rating scale for interviewers to choose from.
 All interviewers should use the same form and rating system for consistency.
-In addition to training on how to conduct an interview, as well as what not to ask, your interviewer training can be as simple as showing the interviewer how to use and score the form:
+In addition to training on how to conduct an interview (including what not to ask), your interviewer training can be as simple as showing the interviewer how to use and score the form:

-- Rate candidate on each of the questions (poor, ok, great) by using a checkmark
+- Rate candidate on each of the questions (poor, OK, great) by using a checkmark

 - Interviewers then circle their overall rating (which is subjective; it may or may not match the numeric score)